Ariana Grande Pays Tribute To Mac Miller On ‘Sweetener’ Tour

 Miller passed away from a drug overdose in September at the age of 26.

 Grande has paid tribute to Miller in many ways since his passing.
 A tattoo that originally referenced ex-fiancé Pete Davidson was changed to one that honored the rapper.
 Grande was originally inked with “8148” on her foot, which was Davidson’s father’s FDNY badge number.
-Two months after Miller’s death, the tattoo was covered with another one dedicated to the performer’s dog, Myron.
+Two months after Miller’s death, the tattoo was covered with another one dedicated to the Miller’s dog, Myron.

-Grande also name-drops him in a sentimental line on her single “Thank U, Next,” in the first verse of the song: “Even almost got married / And for Pete, I’m so thankful / Wish I could say, “Thank you” to Malcolm / ‘Cause he was an angel.”
+Grande also name-drops him in a sentimental line on her single “Thank U, Next,” in the first verse of the song.

-In November a fan on Twitter asked Grande about the meaning of the song.
-She answered that it’s “a simple, beautiful love that is now (and forever) unattainable.”

-Unfortunately, Grande got into a bit of bad press, courtesy of social media.
-When the rapper lost a posthumous nomination for Best Rap Album to Cardi B, Grande tweeted her disappointment in a number of expletive-laden posts that were quickly deleted.
+“Even almost got married/And for Pete, I’m so thankful/Wish I could say, “Thank you” to Malcolm/’Cause he was an angel,” she sings.

 Ariana Grande Kicks Off Sweetener Tour with Touching Tribute to Her Late Ex Mac Miller https://t.co/Io2n22TMP4